axelbdt/cp2mdd/spec.md

 ## Additional Considerations

-1. **Verification timeout handling**: Should TIMEOUT verifications be retried with a 2x larger timeout
+1. **Verification timeout handling**: TIMEOUT verifications should be retried with a 2x larger timeout

 2. **Tree update strategy**: Sequential processing sufficient

 4. **Verification batch size limits**: Max array size is 700 but with a configurable constant in script

 5. **Error recovery**: If verification, parsing, ... fails should be marked error and retried

+## Timeout management

+Add a timeout to resolutions and verifications, if a timeout is reached, this should appear in the logs and result will be marked as timeout.
+We'll generate